jihdeh/react-mdchips-demo/README.md

-# react-webpack-babel
+# react-mdchips-demo
-Simple React Webpack Babel Starter Kit

-This is a simple [React](https://facebook.github.io/react/), [Webpack](http://webpack.github.io/) and [Babel](https://babeljs.io/) application with nothing else in it.
+This is a simple demo for react-mdchips

 ### What's in it?